rsyslog/rsyslog/source/configuration/property_replacer.rst

 available.** With that tool, you can check your regular expressions and also generate a valid property replacer sequence.
 Usage of this tool is recommended.
-Depending on the version offered, the tool may not cover all subleties that can be done with the property replacer.
+Depending on the version offered, the tool may not cover all subtleties that can be done with the property replacer.
 It concentrates on the most often used cases.
 So it is still useful to hand-craft expressions for demanding environments.